Blockade of Germany (1914–1919): Blockade

-The German government regarded the blockade as an attempt to starve the country into defeat and wanted to retaliate in kind.
-The German High Seas Fleet set out multiple times from 1914 to 1916 to reduce the British Grand Fleet and to regain access to vital imports.
-The sea conflicts culminated in the indecisive Battle of Jutland in 1916.
+The German government regarded the blockade as an attempt to starve the country into defeat.
+Militarily, they attempted to retaliate in kind, in particular through the U-boat campaign.
+The German High Seas Fleet also set out multiple times from 1914 to 1916 to reduce the British Grand Fleet and regain access to vital imports.
+The sea conflicts culminated in the indecisive Battle of Jutland in 1916, never succeeding in breaking the blockade.